How foreign companies in Nigeria can reduce negative tax incidence

 “Yet, given the absence of income from its operations, it will have no income taxes to remit.
 Rather, its tax liabilities, if any, will pertain to the Personal Income Taxes (PIT) of its local personnel, payable to the relevant State Inland Revenue Services where the personnel reside.

 “In cases where income has or will be earned in Nigeria, it is in the best interest of companies, resident or non-resident, to register as soon as possible with the tax authorities, as CITA empowers the FIRS to base its “best of judgment‟ pre-tax assessment on turnover to estimate total tax liabilities of the company”, Abdulrazaq said.

-He stressed that in practice, the FIRS prescribes a deemed profit of 20% of derived turnover (assuming tax deductible expenses and capital allowance of 80%) as may be collated from company’s bank statements, audited financial statements or management accounts.
+He stressed that in practice, the FIRS prescribes a deemed profit of 20% of derived turnover (assuming tax-deductible expenses and capital allowance of 80%) as may be collated from the company’s bank statements, audited financial statements or management accounts.

 “Such companies are often in danger of excessive taxation on their incomes, particularly where significant operational support and costs stem from outside the country and are likely to be unrecognized by the tax authorities.

-“Given the above, it is assume that where significant business risks are not in question, an alternative to registering a local entity in Nigeria and to avoiding taxation altogether, involves the engagement of local expertise (individuals or resident companies) in contractual capacities as independent agents.
+“Given the above, it is assumed that where significant business risks are not in question, an alternative to registering a local entity in Nigeria and avoiding taxation altogether, involves the engagement of local expertise (individuals or resident companies) in contractual capacities as independent agents.

 “Here, the services, remuneration, and the manners in which costs are borne and income generated may be agreed by the parties, keeping tax benefits in view.

 “Such practices however come with a caveat.
 READ: Nigeria – so many people, too little reform

 “Where any of such agents devote their activities wholly or almost wholly on behalf of the non-resident company, they will be regarded as affiliates of the company.